Kalla wins, Bjoergen makes history at Winter Olympics

 Krista Parmakoski of Finland was third and Jessica Diggins placed fifth, missing a chance to become the first American woman to earn a medal in cross-country skiing.
 Diggins was third in the World Cup standings coming into the race.

+Diggins said she was so nervous before the race that she threw up.

+”The stress level has been pretty high,” Diggins said. ”I need to work on a few things to manage stress.”

-Led by Bjoergen, Norway won 11 medals overall in cross-country at Sochi in 2014 – including five golds – to tie the country’s record.
-And they appear to be one of the teams to beat again in Pyeongchang.
+Led by Bjoergen, Norway won 11 medals overall in cross-country in Sochi four years ago – including five golds – to tie the country’s record.

 The Norwegians have now tied Russia for the most medals all time in women’s cross-country skiing with 37.

-For Kalla it was the sixth career Olympic medal – and third gold.
+For Kalla it was her sixth career Olympic medal – and third gold.

 Bjoergen was 14th after the first of the four laps, but bolted to the lead on the outside on the second lap.
 She led by less than a second at the midway point of the race as the crowd roared, sensing that history was near.